refinedev/refine/documentation/docs/packages/documentation/cli.md

 If there is already a file with the same name in the directory, the swizzle command will not overwrite it.

 :::

-> Thanks to the [Docusaurus](https://docusaurus.io) team for this great feature 🙏🏻 We hadn't heard of swizzle before and we are very happy to launch it with **refine**. 🥳

 ### create-resource